-So one of the big reasons men keep seeing you without a relationship is that he’s just satisfying that need of his.
+One of the big reasons men keep seeing you without a relationship is that he's just satisfying THIS need of his.
 (Men have a physiological reason for this drive toward getting laid, and I explain it clearly here)

 Guys will gladly stay in a relationship that is purely physical, until something - or someone - better comes along.
 He'll tread water for as long as she lets him get away with it.

 REASON 2: He acts like your boyfriend because he thinks that's what you want...

 Guys sometimes also get caught up in the game of "Well, she won't sleep with me if she thinks I'm not going to be her boyfriend."
 And a lot of the time, he'd probably be right.

 You're out on dates and having fun...

 But he's not being dishonest to hurt you, or mislead you.
 He just doesn't realize that if he were straight up about his intentions, then you could be too.
 Who knows, maybe you'd only keep him around as a "boy on the side."